xiaohanzcn/Xiaohan_BluestampPortfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

 Since my previous milestone, I have shifted my focus mainly on the glove component of my project.
-This involved an abunduance of wiring the Arduino Nano to the the IMU mpu6050, which is a sensor that detects and tracks motion, forces, and rotational changes.
-This sensor plays a key role in the project because it will sense the changes in motion as I move it (and the glove it's going to be on) in four different directions and then using the x, y, and z-axis to identify which direction is which.
-I have also edited the code so that it only identifies a certain direction is initialized once the change in the axises goes over a certain, reasonable amount so as to not make the the robot too sensitive when connected.
+This involved an abundance of wiring the Arduino Nano to the the IMU mpu6050, which is a sensor that can detect and track acceleration (accelerometer), angular velocity (gyroscope), and even temperature).
+This sensor plays a key role in the project because it will track the rotation of my glove component by tracking the acceleration using the accelerometer.
+When the IMU is flat, it only feels the gravity of the earth (which is 9.8 m/s^2) and it sets that as a "base value" of 1 (The acceleration in the z-axis is 0 here).
+When the glove and IMU is tilted, the acceleration it feels changes.
+Using this, the IMU creates vectors in different axes and is then able to calculate the degree/extent of rotation using the inverse tangent function.
+Subsequently, I have edited the code so that it only identifies a certain direction is initialized once the change in the axis goes over a certain, reasonable amount so as to not make the the robot too sensitive when connected.
+After that I decided to setup the HC-05 Bluetooth Module, but I was unable to establish connections between the modules because (as I later found out after debugging the problem by changing setup to see the source of the problem) one of the modules was short circuited.
+While I was waiting for a new module to arrive, I was instead able to find another component that worked better than my original setup: a XIAO-NRF52840 Seeed Studio chip.
+Essentially it has an Arduino, IMU, and a Bluetooth built in, making the overall setup for my glove extremely simple.
+I also switched the Bluetooth module and Arduino Uno on my robot for an Arduino Nano ESP32 (has built in Bluetooth) for similar reasons.
+I thought this switch in setup would change the code I have already written for both Arduinos, but I was surprised to find that the general code for the robot (AKA the 4 functions for each direction and their calling) is essentially similar.
+I was even more surprised by how complicated the Bluetooth setup between the XIAO and the Arduino Nano ESP32 is as it required commands that took up a significant portion of the overall code.
+This was where I overcame the problem of the Bluetooth connection I faced before and the reason why I wasn't able to include the setup of the receiver Bluetooth module in my milestone 1.
+Before my final milestone, I still need to actually find something resembling a glove or can allow the Xiao to rest on top of my hand as well as tape everything down so it doesn't move during travel.
+In addition I would like to implement some modifications which include making the speed at which the robot goes at vary depending on the level of tilt, as well as add an ultrasonic sensor so that the robot doesn't crash into objects in front of it.

 # First Milestone